Surfaces associated with first-order ODEs: Deformation of the associated surface

-This family of metrics can be \emph{indexed} by the set $\mathcal{C}^{\infty}(U)$ of smooth functions defined on $U$: \begin{proposition} Every Riemannian metric in the family $\mathcal{G}$ can be expressed in coordinates $(x,u)$ as the matrix
+In order to define a deformation of the surface $\mathcal{S}$, we relax the condition in Remark \ref{rem:prop} of $\{A,\partial_u\}$ being an orthonormal frame, and consider the family $\mathcal{G}$ of all Riemannian metrics in which $A$ and $\partial_u$ are orthogonal and $A$ has unit length.
+This family of metrics can be \emph{indexed} by the set $\mathcal{C}^{\infty}(U)$ of smooth functions defined on $U$, as stated in the following proposition: \begin{proposition} Every Riemannian metric in the family $\mathcal{G}$ can be expressed in coordinates $(x,u)$ as the matrix

 with $\epsilon=\epsilon(x,u) \in\mathcal{C}^{\infty}(U)$. \end{proposition}